 The chassis is now a “magnesium aluminum alloy” and feels a bit different than the old model.
 It has a slightly rougher texture, though it still feels high quality and solid with zero flex.
 The rubber feet on the bottom of the case have been replaced with harder, plastic feet which make it easier to move around on one’s desk without being too slippery.

-The branding on the laptop is the same as before; Huawei logotype at the bottom of the screen bezel and at the center of the back of the lid.
+The branding on the laptop is the same as before; Huawei logotype at the bottom of the screen bezel (which I have covered with a vinyl decal) and at the center of the back of the lid.

-The touchpad on the old model was my biggest complaint.
-The pad surface had a bit of vertical play in it before the button would click, which I eliminated with some electrical tape between the two.
+The touchpad on the old model was my biggest complaint and unfortunately remains my biggest complaint but for a different reason.
+On the 2017 model, the pad surface had a bit of vertical play in it before the button would click, which I eliminated with some electrical tape between the two.
 I found the button required too much physical force to press which made me never want to use it, preferring to use a wireless mouse at my desk.

 The touchpad on the 2020 model is Huawei’s “Free Touch” mechanism which poorly emulates the Force Touch trackpad on the Apple MacBook by eliminating the vertical movement and instead relying on a force sensor to register a click to the computer and simulating it to the user with haptic feedback.
-The haptic click sounds somewhat cheap and hollow compared to Apple’s very solid feeling, deep-sounding thunk.
+The haptic click sounds somewhat cheap and hollow compared to Apple’s very solid feeling, deep-sounding “thunk”.
 The level of pressure needed to register a click, and the amount of haptic feedback given are configurable from within a Windows app and these settings persist across power cycling.
-The sunken touchpad surface also extends all the way to the edge of the laptop which I really like, especially since I had to press so hard on the old model and the raised lip of the keyboard deck would hurt the side of my thumb after extended use.
+The sunken touchpad surface also extends all the way to the edge of the laptop which I kind of like, especially since I had to press so hard on the old model and the raised lip of the keyboard deck would hurt the side of my thumb after extended use, but it occasionally causes false clicks from my palm when typing.

 The MateBook X still has just two USB-C ports, one on each side, and a headphone jack and white charging LED on the left side.
 While the old model only supported charging through the USB-C port on the left, the new model can be charged from either port which is a very welcome change.
 A USB-C MateDock that was included with the old model is no longer included.